-Our step-by-step guide explains the route to getting the keys to your new home, and gives a rough idea of the timeframes involved.
+Our step-by-step guide gives a rough idea of the timeframes involved.

-Applying for a Decision in Principle will give you an indication of how much you may be able to borrow.
+A Decision in Principle gives you an indication of how much you could borrow.
 It’s best to do this before you start house hunting, so you know you’re looking at properties you can afford.

-It’s important to take your time and research your chosen area, to ensure you make the right choice.
+The time it takes to find a property varies, from a few weeks to several months.
+It’s important to take your time and research your chosen area to ensure you make the right choice.

 Once you’ve found a property, the next step in England, Northern Ireland and Wales is to make an offer, typically through an estate agent.
 The estate agent should confirm when you’ll hear back from them.

 In Scotland, you must instruct a solicitor who will help you prepare a bid for the property.
 As you can become legally committed to buying the property when your bid is accepted, you need to ensure that you have a Decision in Principle and are ready to proceed with a mortgage application.